HHHoegsted/alfred/README.md

 The current storage backend is SQLite.

-The database file is created automatically in:
+The database file is created automatically in the user's home directory at:

-data/alfred.db
+    ~/.alfred/alfred.db

 Current schema: